taoky/gitkeeper/docs/gitkeeper.1.md

 1. Users running gitkeeper have read and write access through `sudo` (`NOPASSWD` is **required**) for git repositories specified in the config file.
     - **gitkeeper is aware of `sudo` as it uses `SUDO_USER` environment variable to determine which user to run git commands as**.
 Other elevated privilege methods (like `su`, `doas`, `pkexec`, `run0`, etc.) are not supported.
 2. Repositories needed to be pushed to remote are set up with **SSH** deploy keys.
 Gitkeeper would NOT try pushing repos using HTTPS.
+    - Read **EXAMPLE: SSH DEPLOY TRICKS** below for details, especially if you are using GitHub.
 3. It's recommended to set up alias:

     ```bash